A spliced preferential attachment model for degree distributions in networks: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper we introduced a class of preference functions that, under the GPA scheme, generate a network with a flexible yet heavy-tailed degree distribution.
+We introduced a class of preference functions that, under the GPA scheme, generate a network with a flexible yet regularly varying degree distribution.
 From the simulation study we showed that the parameters can be recovered from fitting the model to the degrees alone.
 We also applied this method to the degree distributions of real networks, estimating their model parameters assuming they evolved in the same way.
-Not only did this yield fairly good fits for the degree distribution, similar to that of the Zipf-IGP, it also came with the added benefit of giving a posterior estimate for a preference function.
+Not only did this yield good fits for the degree distribution, similar to that of the Zipf-IGP, it also came with the added benefit of giving a posterior estimate for a preference function.

+This paper contributes to the understanding of the relationship between the mechanism underlying a networks growth and the resulting degree distribution.
+As well as demonstrating that under certain conditions information about this mechanism can be garnered from the degrees alone.
+In future, something similar could be done by looking at another statistic for the network (e.g.~the triangle distribution) and using it in combination with the degrees to gain further insights into the growth mechanism when the networks full evolution is not available.
+The triangle distribution would be a good avenue for future work within the realm of extremes as it has also been shown by \citet{kang11} that many real networks seem to have power law triangle distributions.

-One limitation of this method is that the lowest degrees needed to be truncated as they had a very large effect on the fit of the model as a result of using theory developed for trees and applying it to general networks.
+One limitation of this method is that the lowest degrees needed to be truncated as they had a very large effect on the fit of the model, as a result of using theory developed for trees and applying it to general networks.
 Future work could apply theory developed for general networks using a similar method to this, allowing us to compare the results here something that is more accurate.
 This could include fixing the out-degree of new nodes at a constant greater than one, or allowing the out-degree of new nodes to vary.

+Its worth noting the recent work by \citet{banerjee25}, that provides results for more general networks beyond trees utilising the same underlying branching process.
+They consider a model that grows in the exact same way as the model that we have considered, but then they collapse the nodes of the tree resulting in a more general network much more like those in reality.
+However, there is no expression for the probability mass function of the degrees and therefore no likelihood that can be used for modeling in the same way that we have.
+In spite of this, using Remark 2 from \citet{banerjee25} it can be shown that the survival function of the limiting degree distribution (when using a preference function of the form from Corollary~\ref{cor-omega2}) can be bounded by two regularly varying functions showing that the degree distribution is still heavy tailed, although not necessarily regularly varying.

+Obtaining an expression for the degree distributions of more general cases of preferential attachment models are, for the moment, seemingly inaccessible and provide a real barrier to using more realistic models in a way similar to what we have in this paper, we leave these open problems for future analysis.

 {\Alph{section}} {A\arabic{table}} {A\arabic{figure}}